yukimochi/hcaptcha-turnstile/README.md

 ## Obtaining a key

 Go to the [hCaptcha](https://hcaptcha.com/webmaster/signup) signup page to obtain API keys.
+You'll also need to set a hostname that your application will run from, even for local development. hCaptcha will not work if your application is being served from `localhost` or `127.0.0.1`.
+You will need to add a hosts entry for local development.
+See the [hCaptcha docs](https://hcaptcha.com/docs) for how to do this.

 ## Rails Installation